learn-co-students/python-lists-readme-data-science-intro-000/README.md

-Each element in our list is a string, so we can always set an element of our string equal to a variable.
+Each element in our list is a string, so, we can always set an element of our string equal to a variable.

 ```python